nkconnor/sharded/README.md

 _**Note: This crate is still in early development and undergoing API changes.** Contributions, feature requests, and constructive feedback are warmly welcomed._

+v0.3 is in progress and contains a lot of API changes, but, drastically simplifies the API and has great performance.
+Please point directly to the master branch and help me fill out the API for `ConcurrentHashMap`!

 ## sharded &emsp; ![Build] ![Crate]